aerowave/HueNanoLeaf/README.md

 It boils down to a handful of scripts that simply talk to the device on your network and tell it to recall a scene.

+Everything should be kept self-contained in a folder, some scripts rely on other files in the same directory to function.

 ## Hue
 The Hue folder contains the following scripts: